Profilers

 class. -

-Lets try out an simple example (taken from here):
+Let's try out a simple example (taken from here):

 -